Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 Fathers and sons appear throughout the film in various guises.
 There’s the dead dad and the boy on trial.
 There’s also Angry Dad and the son he’s pushed away (thanks to his equally toxic take on masculinity and manhood).
 And the other jurors talk about bringing up children and teaching them right from wrong.

 Juror #9, the old man, talks about the sadness of growing old, too.
 He says old men are considered unimportant and invisible.
-He’s talking about one of the key witnesses, but the implication is that this affects him as well.
+He’s talking about one of the key witnesses, but he also means himself.

 There are only male characters on screen, including the defendant and the judge.
 And much of the film’s tension arises from the pecking order they put themselves into – of alpha men and jokers.